iamkhalid2/kiraya_app/README.md

 ## 📞 Support

-For support, please open an issue in the repository or contact the development team.
+For support, please open an issue in the repository.